-UCU members in adult education indicated that they often knew what was expected of them at work, and they often had the information required to go about getting their job done.
-Respondents from this sector were often clear about their personal duties and responsibilities.
-They were often clear about the goals and objectives of their department and how their work fitted in with the overall aim of the organisation.
+UCU members in higher education indicated that they often knew what was expected of them at work, and they often had the information required to go about getting their job done.
+Respondents from higher education were often clear about their personal duties and responsibilities.
+They often understood how their work fitted in with the overall aim of their organisation, but were generally less clear about the goals and objectives for their department.

-I am clear what is expected of me at work (n=1,096)
+(1) I am clear what is expected of me at work (n=14,629)

-I know how to go about getting my job done (n=1,089)
+(4) I know how to go about getting my job done (n=14,577)

-Q4 HSE scale out of 5 Adult education
+Q4 HSE scale out of 5 Higher education 4.02

-(11) I am clear what my duties and responsibilities are (n=1,089)
+(11) I am clear what my duties and responsibilities are (n=14,667)